 Alfalfa only.
 Use on pure stands established at least one year.
-Perennial grasses may be injured or killed.
-Good to excellent control of many annual weeds including lambsquarters, tansy mustard, pennycress, peppergrass, downy brome and foxtail.
+Desirable perennial grasses may be injured or killed.
+Good to excellent control of many annual weeds including lambsquarters, pennycress, peppergrass, tansy mustard, downy brome (cheatgrass) and foxtail.
 Fair suppression of dandelion has been noted in SDSU tests.
 Perennial or established annual weeds are not controlled.